 Jeffrey Miller is an executive partner at Pillinger Miller Tarallo.
 As a founding member, Jeffery oversees the litigation department.
 His specialties are construction law, employment, products liability, and premises cases to name a few.
 He believes an early resolution is the best thing for his clients.

-He got his B.S. from the State University of New York, Buffalo, and his J.D. from Hofstra University School of Law.
+Jeffery obtained his B.S. from the State University of New York, Buffalo, and his J.D. from Hofstra University School of Law.
+He is a Top Rated Lawyer, winner of the 2013 Attorney of the Year Award (Old Republic Contractors Insurance Group), and a Who’s Who, Top Attorneys in North America (2016).

 - Contractor and construction disputes